 Let others know that they won’t be ignored, that they are not alone in this and that they can get support.

-The deadline for entries is 15:30 on 12th October 2018.
-Entries will be posted anonymously to the Action on Prejudice twitter and Instagram accounts during Hate Crime Awareness Week.
+The deadline for entries is 17:00 on 21st October 2018.
+Entries will be posted anonymously to the Action on Prejudice twitter and Instagram accounts during the following week.
 The entry with the most likes will win.
-The winner will be announced on 22nd October 2018.

 How to enter